 Grimsby was still celebrated as the world's premier fishing port.
 Diesel engines had started to replace steam engines in the latest trawler designs, which benefitted crews with central heating, flushing toilets, baths and showers.
-An example, Ross Tiger (GY398), built in Selby in 1956, is the star attraction of Grimsby Fishing Heritage Centre, and can be visited at Alexandra Dock.
+An example, Ross Tiger (GY398), built at Selby in 1956, is the star attraction of Grimsby Fishing Heritage Centre, and can be visited at Alexandra Dock.

-But the British fishing industry was entering a further decline which and James and Joseph Clifford did not live to see.
+But the British fishing industry was entering a further decline which James and Joseph Clifford did not live to see.
 This was exacerbated by disputes with Iceland over North Atlantic fishing rights known as the 'Cod Wars'.
-Iceland expanded its territorial waters in 1952 and, from 1958, banned foreign vessels from fishing in them.
+In 1952, Iceland declared its territorial waters to be expanded and, from 1958, banned foreign vessels from fishing in them.
 Britain did not accept this and confrontations between fishing vessels posed a risk to life.